UMNET-perfSONAR/ansible-inventory-template/README.md

 ansible-inventory-template

- - Get the corresponding perfSONAR Ansible playbook and bootstrap it
+ - Get the corresponding Ansible playbook and bootstrap it

 ```
 git clone playbook